-Faculty members working in this area include Ken Harrow, Gary Hoppenstand, Sheng-mei Ma, Ellen McCallum, Scott Michaelsen, Justus Nieland, Patrick O’Donnell, Swarnavel Pillai, Natalie Phillips, Stephen Rachman, Jyotsna Singh, Judith Stoddart, William Vincent, Jeff Wray, and Joshua Yumibe.
+Faculty members working in this area include Kaveh Askari, Gary Hoppenstand, Sheng-mei Ma, Ellen McCallum, Scott Michaelsen, Justus Nieland, Patrick O’Donnell, Swarnavel Pillai, Natalie Phillips, Stephen Rachman, Jyotsna Singh, Judith Stoddart, Kuhu Tanvir, William Vincent, Jeff Wray, and Joshua Yumibe.

 Modern / Contemporary / Emergent